What is accreditation?

 schools with accrediting agencies (either national or

-regional) recognized by the U.S. Department of Education.
+regional) recognized by the U.S. Department of Education and the Council for Higher Education Accreditation (CHEA).

 The USDE is required by law to publish a list of recognized